The Best Open-Air Swimming in the Helsinki Area

 Allas Pool

 The previously listed Allas Pool is open in the wintertime.
-The main pool is heated, and there are saunas to warm up in.
+The main pool is heated, and there are saunas available for warming up.
 You can also dip into the cold water in the non-heated sea pool.

 Aurinkolahti Beach

 Eastern Helsinki offers a fresh winter swimming spot.
 Located at Aurinkolahti Beach, you can take a dip in the sea for a small fee every Saturday from 12 pm to 4 pm.
-Before heading to Aurinkolahti Beach in the winter, we advise confirming from Cafe Biitsi that the swimming spot is open in the current season.
+Before heading to Aurinkolahti Beach in the winter, we advise confirming with Café Biitsi that the swimming spot is open in the current season.

 Löyly